-To make sure your zipper is installed evenly and doesn't bunch up, align the front edges together and baste together using some scrap yarn in an easy to see color.
+To make sure your zipper is installed evenly and doesn't bunch up, align the garment's front edges together and baste closed using some scrap yarn in an easy to see color.

 It doesn't matter if the garment is completely sewn together at this point or still in pieces as shown below.